Cloud Native Transformation and Multi Cluster Management

 Multi Cluster Use Cases

 It’s important to understand that there isn’t a direct relationship between the number of clusters needed and the number of applications hosted.
 On Kubernetes, multiple applications can be deployed into isolated namespaces, providing the application with a kind of “virtual private cluster” experience.
-In other words, the need for workload isolation doesn’t necessarily require adding clusters.
+In other words, in the case of Kubernetes multi-cluster management, the need for workload isolation doesn’t necessarily require adding clusters.
 The need for multiple clusters can be grouped into a few categories.

 Any company delivering services on Kubernetes will by necessity have multiple Kubernetes clusters.
 Advanced configurations will have automation to assist in software delivery across clusters designated for development, testing, potentially UAT, and production.
 Production itself may employ multiple clusters to enable canary rollouts and other reversible deployment schemes.
 The ability to automate the software delivery process is essential for establishing a repeatable, high quality process and delivering maximum value to customers as quickly as possible.
 An approach growing in popularity is Gitops, which integrates delivery with source code release processes.
 Multi Cluster configurations can be managed and versioned centrally in git, and utilized to produce repeatable deployments.